How to Create Captivating Visuals, Grow Your Following,

 You can also use your caption to direct people to your bio link, where they can check out a new product or blog post.
 Just remember to change the link so it corresponds with your most recent post.
 Tip: Use shortened tracking links in your URL so you can see how much traffic came from your Instagram account or a specific post.

 Include a geotag.
-Did you know that posts tagged with a location see 79% higher engagement?
 Adding a geotag gives users another way to find your content, which can lead to higher engagement.

 Every social platform has a distinct voice.
 What works Twitter may not work on Instagram.
 On Instagram, posts with a lighthearted, authentic tone tend to perform the best.
 Experiment with emojis and other fun tools to give your brand a distinct feel.
 Don’t expect to get it right the first time — it can take a while to develop your brand’s voice.